Efficient simulation of a new class of Volterra-type SDEs: Introduction

-Despite the limitations in analytical tractability, rough volatility models have taught us that incorporating memory into processes, even at the expense of losing the Markovian structure and semi-martingale property, is highly valuable for replicating most stylized market effects.
-From a mathematical perspective, the presence of a kernel involving memory in the stochastic integral opens the door to the theory of stochastic Volterra processes in the modeling of volatility.

-Theoretical analysis and estimation of rough volatility models based on Volterra processes pose challenges due to the non-Markovian nature and path-dependency of the models.
-However, recent advances in mathematical and computational techniques, such as fractional calculus, Malliavin calculus, and high-frequency data analysis, have facilitated the development of estimation methods and numerical algorithms for rough volatility models.
-Having said that, one should recognize that, despite the contributions in the literature to deal with the non-Markovian structure in rough volatility models, there is still a challenge when dealing with numerical schemes for pricing and calibration purposes, which typically turn out to be extremely time consuming.
-Any attempt to transform the problem into one that is easier to solve is obviously crucial.
-The key point is to accurately incorporate a dependence on the past in the volatility dynamics, rather than solely focusing on the fractional Brownian motion itself.
+Over the past 15 years Stochastic Volterra Equations (SVEs) have gathered more and more interest among the academic community.
+This is due to their non-Markovian nature together with the fact that their sample paths can be as regular as prescribed making them suitable to be applied in various contexts such as biology, physics and math finance, see \cite{di2016fractional}.
+Despite numerous attempts over these years their simulation still poses some challenges, in particular the rate of (strong and weak) convergence quickly deteriorates with the regularity of the paths.
+For a thorough exposition of the current state of the art and contributions to the topic of simulation of SVEs we refer the interested reader to \cite{alfonsi2024approximation}.
+Any alternative attempt to introduce a family of processes that is still non-Markovian and whose trajectories have low regularity but is easier to solve and simulate is obviously welcome.

 Our paper fits into this perspective: we propose a new theoretical framework where we exploit the possibility to transform, via a convolution kernel, a Volterra path-dependent (non-Markovian) stochastic process into a standard (Markovian) diffusion process without memory.
-What is more, we provide a way to go back and forth (this explains the title of the paper).
+What is more, we provide a way to go back and forth.
 More precisely, we embed, using kernels associated with different decay laws (including but not limiting ourselves to power laws, corresponding to rough models), what we call the Markovian \emph{volatility memory process} $\xi$, in the dynamics of the relevant non-Markovian process $X$.
-This introduces into the dynamics some non-Markovian features, with the aim of reproducing some empirical stylized facts that are observed in the option markets, such as the steep implied volatility skew that short maturities display in equity markets.